PennLINC/xcp_d/docs/generalworkflow.rst

 The default inputs to `XCP-D` are the outputs of  `fMRIPrep` and `Nibabies`.
 The `xcp_d` can aslo process `ABCD-DCAN` and minimal processing of `HCP` data which  require `input-type` flag ( 'dcan'  and 'hcp' for `ABCD-DCAN` and `HCP` respectively).

 Processesing Steps
 ------------------

 0. Data is read in.
 See :ref:`Running XCP-D:Inputs` for information on input dataset structures.

-1. Skip volumes [Optional]: The ``xcp_d`` allows the first N number of volumes to be skipped or deleted before processing.
+1. Skip volumes [Optional]: ``xcp_d`` allows the first N number of volumes to be skipped or deleted before processing.
 These volumes are usually refered to as dummy scans.
-It can be added to the command line with ``-d X`` where X is in seconds
+It can be added to the command line with ``-d X`` where X is in seconds.
+Most default scanning sequences include dummy volumes that are not reconstructed.
+However, some users still perfer to remove the first reconstructed few volumes.

 2. Confound regressors selection: The confound regressors configurations in the table below are implemented in ``xcp_d`` with 27P as the default.